Robin Eggs Malted Milkshake

-Growing up, every Easter sunday my two brothers and I would wake up super early and before church we would go on our annual Easter Egg/Easter basket hunt throughout the house.
+Growing up, every Easter Sunday my two brothers and I would wake up super early and before church we would go on our annual Easter Egg/Easter basket hunt throughout the house.
 Overnight the Easter bunny (AKA “mom”) had hidden the eggs we had colored the day before as well as our Easter baskets.
 Perhaps it was her way of keeping 3 kids busy for a while, but it truly was a fun event.
-I think we actually looked forward to the hunt more than the Easter egg baskets at the end!
-I always knew which basket was mine because it was the only one without a big chocolate bunny sticking out of it.
+Strangely, I think we actually looked forward to the hunt more than the Easter egg baskets at the end!
+We all always knew which basket was mine because it was the only one without a big chocolate bunny sticking out of it.
 I was strictly a white chocolate kinda girl.
 I know, what a weird kid I was that hated chocolate!
 It took me about 20 years for chocolate to finally win me over.
-Even now, I still prefer white chocolate.
+Even now, I still prefer white chocolate to regular chocolate.

 This is such a fun milkshake!
 The not so fun part?
 Having to work out for an hour afterward because of the guilt.
 Totally worth it, though.
 The only thing that makes candy better is ice cream and this milkshake combines the two together.
-For anyone who may not know what robin egg candies are, they are small pastel speckled malted milk candies with a thin and crunchy chocolate coating.
+For anyone who may not know what robin eggs candies are, they are small pastel speckled malted milk candies with a thin and crunchy chocolate coating.
 Hence, the “malted” in the title.

-1/2 cup robin eggs malt candies, plus some for topping
+- ½ cup robin eggs malt candies, plus some for topping

-2 cup vanilla ice cream
+- 2 cup vanilla ice cream

-1/2 – 3/4 cup milk
+- ½ – ¾ cup milk

-whipping cream for top
+- whipping cream for top

-Place robins eggs candies, ice cream, and milk in a blender.
+- Place robins eggs candies, ice cream, and milk in a blender.
 Pulse and blend until creamy (but try not to demolish every robin egg – or throw a few in towards the end).

-Place a few robins eggs in a zip lock bag and beat with a rolling pin or meat tenderizer a couple of times.
+- Place a few robins eggs in a zip lock bag and beat with a rolling pin or meat tenderizer a couple of times.

-Pour milkshake into glass, top with a mountain of whipped cream, and sprinkle some robin egg bits on top.
+- Pour milkshake into glass, top with a mountain of whipped cream, and sprinkle some robin egg bits on top.
 Serve immediately!